We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Shopify free trial | Squarespace free trial | Full Shopify vs Squarespace comparison| Subscribe on Youtube

-Let’s kick things off with a look at the 6 key reasons to use Shopify over Squarespace.
+Ok, let’s dive in with a look at the reasons to use Shopify over Squarespace.

-Unlike Squarespace, which started life as a general website building tool, Shopify was designed specifically to be an ecommerce platform.
-This means that its selling tools are much more flexible than the Squarespace equivalents.
+Unlike Squarespace, which started life as a general website building tool, Shopify has been designed specifically as an ecommerce platform.
+This means that its selling tools are more flexible and sophisticated than the Squarespace equivalents.

 Unlike Squarespace, Shopify lets you sell in multiple currencies, which means that your store’s visitors can see product prices in their own currency.
 This is something that can lead to significantly more conversions.